Advertisement

 The lights blinked for an instant, or a running appliance made a sound like the motor was slowing down.
 No digital clocks were blinking, no computers restarted, no production lines stopped.
 It wasn’t going on continually like light flicker, nor was it severe enough of a voltage drop to be classified as a sag.
 So what was it?

 There is a parameter defined and used in Europe and around the world that describes this region as “rapid voltage change” (RVC).
 It has appeared in some international standards for years, but it wasn’t mathematically defined until the Norwegian Water Resources and Energy Directorate did so in 2005.
 The third edition of the International Electrotechnical Commission 61000-4-30 power quality measurement methods now includes it.
-RVC is an abrupt transition between two steady state voltage levels, sort of like a step change from the steady state voltage, usually more than 3 percent and less than 10 percent.
+RVC is an abrupt transition between two steady state voltage levels, sort of like a step change from the steady state voltage, usually more than 3% and less than 10%.
 The change needs to occur rapidly; think of it as a “blink.”
 A slowly decaying nominal voltage wouldn’t be considered an RVC event.

 The following is the mathematical method for determining if such an event occurred: